-The site has mapped aquifer recharge soils (Candler fine sand and Pomello sand).
+The subject parcel contains mapped aquifer recharge soils (Pomello sand) as shown on the USDA Soil Conservation Service Soils Survey map.
+Mapped topographic elevations (~22 to 23 feet NAVD) indicate the soils may consist of Type 3 Aquifer Recharge soils that have impervious area restrictions.
 The applicant is hereby notified of the development and impervious restrictions within Conservation Element Policy 10.2 and the Aquifer Protection Ordinance.